VasilijSviridov/cypressexampleapi/README.md

 - run the command ```npx cypress open``` and click on the required feature files

+c.
+Docker mode (docker app needs to be installed before using command lines)
+- run the command ```docker build -t cypress-tests .``` to create image/container.
+- run the command ```docker run -it cypress-tests``` to initiate tests on docker container.

 ### BDD Structure
   Cypress - e2e